 Tickets cost £60 each way and you should book in advance, particularly in the peak summer seasons.
 Although this might not be the most budget-friendly option, it’s a great way to see Venice and is still much cheaper than travelling directly there from the UK or elsewhere and needing a hotel/transport from the airport etc.

 The Italian border city of Trieste is just a 90-minute drive from Pula, through 25 km of Slovenia’s coastal region.
 This port town is full of ancient and medieval history, castles, churches and caves.
 Or take a stroll along the seafront for wonderful views of the town climbing up into hills!

-If you don’t want to hire a car, Flixbus operate direct buses between Pula and Trieste taking around 2 hrs 30 mins each way.
+If you don’t want to hire a car, direct buses between Pula and Trieste take around 2 hrs 30 mins each way.
 Trieste also offers direct and high-speed train links to many cities in Slovenia and Italy.